C-Hoek/thesis-vr-dynamic-ghost-instructors-2024/README.md

 # Dynamically Transparent Ghost Metaphor-Based Instructors in Guidance in Collaborative Virtual Reality Environments
-This gitlab repository contains the code and models used for the Research Project (Q4 2024) of Cassandra Visser.
+This gitlab repository contains the code and models used for Cassandra Visser's Bsc thesis as part of the [Research Project (Q4 2024)](https://github.com/TU-Delft-CSE/Research-Project) of the [TU Delft](https://github.com/TU-Delft-CSE).
-This code and provided models are provided under a CC0 License.

 ## How to Use
 1. Clone the project